-Rights Era of the 1960s inspired a generation of historians to research the consequences of slavery, just as the feminist movement spurred new research into women's history.
+Some standards have been edited or added to present recent historical scholarship and collections of online primary sources have been expanded.
+The standards reflect renewed attention to origins of the American Revolution and the Founding Documents as a basis for democratic government.
+The Civil Rights Era of the 1960s inspired a generation of historians to research the consequences of slavery, just as the feminist movement spurred new research into women's history.
 In world history, archival and archaeological research has shed new light on interconnections among civilizations in Africa, Asia, and Europe before the period of European world exploration.
 Libraries, museums, universities, and research centers have contributed to an ever-growing collection of rich digital primary source material posted online for students and teachers to use in their own investigations.

 The 2018 Framework includes new components designed to strengthen students' skills for informed citizenship and political participation.
 Standards for history and social science practice emphasize the skills of formulating questions, conducting research, evaluating sources, and synthesizing information.
 Standards for literacy in history and social science set expectations for analytical reading and logical writing and speaking, skills essential to political equality and civic engagement.
-At the middle and high school levels, new standards for news and media literacy are designed to help students become discerning readers of digital news and opinion.
+At the middle and high school levels, new standards for news and media literacy aim to help students become discerning readers of digital news and opinion.
+Description of the students become discerning readers of digital news and opinion.